 We do this through the following key concepts:

-- Communicating geographical knowledge through drawing maps, making tables/diagrams and writing at length.
+- Communicate their geographical knowledge through maps, tables and writing at length

 Research suggests children are, essentially, egocentric beings.
 They see the world from themselves out.
 At DBCPS we begin each year with our geography study, including comparing local and distant locations, because children touch on a familiar setting, especially in Year 1.
-Furthermore, by beginning each year with geography, it enables them to develop key geographical terminology and vocabulary and learn to eloquently articulate their thoughts and opinions.
+Furthermore the geographical concepts and vocabulary can be applied throughout the rest of the year in other units.
+By teaching a geography in an intensive block, children are able to learn more deeply and discover a real love of learning for a specific topic.

 In EYFS we begin by looking at celebrations in our homes and communities.
 Our key question revolves around what we can find out about our local area and the diversity of celebrations that occur over the year.
 This is a great pathway into looking at how we celebrate within our multicultural community.

-In Year 1 we start by look at ‘What Shall I Wear Today?’.
-Pupils learn about the weather through a real life, concrete concept that they can relate to and identify how we dress for different weathers.
-Pupils look at the differences in the weather/climate around the world and what would be appropriate clothing e.g. to wear into the playground, to go into the local area or on a holiday.
-Children also look at what they would pack if they were going to the Arctic for example, or to Brazil, and they learn and share information about their location on world maps.
-Pupils develop an understanding of map work through looking at the school and local area following and making small and large scale maps of real and imaginary places.
+In Year 1 we introduce the concept of place and pupils investigate the question ‘What Shall I Wear Today?’.
+Pupils learn the 7 continents and 5 oceans.
+They look at the wider world as geographers through the physical geography of weather and climate.
+They apply their place knowledge and knowledge of human and physical geography by learning what they would wear in contrasting world locations.
+By learning about the world continents, these comparisons are easier because the locations are vastly different.
+Pupils look at maps of the school and local area to develop an understanding of map work and make small- and large-scale maps of real and imaginary places.
 To ensure pupils know more and remember more geographical concepts are revisited throughout the year formally and informally i.e. in discussions about whether a coat is necessary for playtime, identifying the places we come from or during the science study in term 5 and 6 when pupils compare the 4 seasons.

-The learning in Year 2 feeds into the Year 3 focus on rivers, where pupils now compare the Thames with the Amazon.
+Year 3 geography focuses on rivers, where pupils now compare the Thames with the Amazon.
+Pupils also look at the physical features of the UK by looking at rivers and the river system and how this is interconnected with the water cycle.
 We ask the question ‘Mighty Amazon or Lesser Thames: Are their journeys the same?’.
 In tackling this question children will research and present information about the two rivers, summarising and understanding the water cycle through models, drama and technology.
 When studying rivers in detail as a key physical geographical feature, pupils will build on prior knowledge, comparing the River Thames and the Amazon River, comparing the physical and human features of each area and looking at the contrasts between them.
-Pupils analyse this research and information and draw conclusions from the evidence; understanding geographical similarities and differences – developing higher level Key Stage 2 skills.
+Pupils analyse this research and information and draw conclusions from the evidence, understanding geographical similarities and differences – developing higher level Key Stage 2 skills.
 They study larger scale maps of the world to identify a range of rivers and other features.
-Pupils also look at the physical features of the UK by looking at rivers and the river system together with the water cycle.

 In Year 4 we ask ‘Who puts the beaches there?’ with the main topic being coasts.
 Having developed an understanding of rivers previously, children now move on to looking at coastal features with a trip to the Kentish coastline.
-They are looking at the human and physical features and how they are connected.
-They draw on their knowledge of coastal features from Year 2 to look at how the physical features impact the human use of the land and environmental issues e.g. erosion and coastal defences, tourism, fishing etc. We link this back to the weather from Year 1 and how weather affects floods, droughts etc and begin to think about how we influence the weather system.
-We touch on the skill of not only being able to understand and explain, but even to empathise.
+They continue learning about the concept of interconnections looking at the human and physical features and how they are connected.
+They draw on their knowledge of coastal features from Year 2 and develop their understanding of the concept of change to look at how the physical features impact the human use of the land and environmental issues e.g. erosion and coastal defences, tourism, fishing etc. We link this back to the weather from Year 1 and how weather affects floods, droughts etc and begin to think about how we influence the weather system.
+Children learn to not only understand and explain, but even to empathise.

-In Year 6 we look at world biomes and ask the question ‘Which world biome has been worst affected by humans?’
-Children develop their understanding about global issues and how deforestation, plastic pollution, air pollution can all have a fundamental impact on biomes.
-They look at the cause and effect of man-made actions and empathise and hypothesise about them.
+In Year 6 we build on their knowledge of environmental impact and begin to look at the concept of sustainability.
+Children work as geographers to investigate world biomes and ask the question ‘Which world biome has been worst affected by humans?’
+Children develop their understanding about global issues and how deforestation, plastic pollution and climate change can all have a fundamental impact on biomes.
+They look at the concept of change and the cause and effect of man-made actions and empathise and hypothesise about future changes.
 Children also independently apply the skills from all previous learning and the knowledge they have gained across the geography curriculum to explain and analyse different types of data.
 By comparing and contrasting different biomes they will develop their understanding of the human impact on major environmental issues and how we can work together as a community in the world, in line with our core British Values, to protect biomes and not destroy them.